arcpie/readmetesting/README.md

 # Flatentals

 Flatentals is a web-app that manages apartment rentals.
-The font-end is developed using ReactJS and the back-end APIs are written in Python Django.
+The font-end is developed using React and the back-end APIs are written in Python Django.

 ## React - Getting Started